Creative Antarctica

 Our team

-Elizabeth (Elle) Leane is Professor of Antarctic Studies in the School of Humanities, College of Arts, Law and Education at the University of Tasmania.
+Elizabeth (Elle) Leane is Professor of Antarctic Studies in the School of Humanities and Social Sciences at the University of Tasmania.

 With degrees in both science and literature, she is interested in building bridges between disciplines, and particularly in bringing the insights of the humanities to the study of the Antarctic.